Skip to content

 • 2018 Invited speaker, departmental seminar at the University of Liverpool, UK.

-• 2015 Invited speaker, ASLO International Meeting, Granada, Spain.
+• 2015 Speaker, ASLO International Meeting, Granada, Spain.

 • 2013 Invited speaker, departmental seminar at the University of Essex, UK.